WuShouXuan/WuShouXuan.github.io/_pages/about.md

 # About Me

 I am currently a Ph.D. student majoring in Mechanical Engineering at Beijing Institute of Technology (BIT).
 I am also a visiting scholar in the [SIRIUS research center](https://sirius-labs.no/) at the University of Oslo (2024-2025), and members of Chinese Association of Mechanical Engineering and System Engineering Society of China.
 I am the main contributor of the [KARMA](https://github.com/jinzhiBUAA/KARMA-language-specification) language.
-Besides, I severed as a reviewer for several top journals, including _Journal of Industrial Information Integration.
+Besides, I severed as a reviewer of _Journal of Industrial Information Integration_.

 My research focuses on Cognitive Digital Thread (CDT) in Model-based Systems Engineering (MBSE), in particular with:
 - Concept & Framework of CDT